kevin-dyer/unity-wc/src/components/unity-table/unity-column-editor.md

 ## Changelog:

+### v1.1.1
+- set max height of modal content to 300px and enabled scrolling to display list of many columns.

 ### v1.1.0
 - added buttonProps property to define properties of unity-button used to toggle the Column Editor modal.
 Can define all unity-button properties except for the @click property.
 Ex: <unity-column-editor .buttonProps=${{label: 'Edit Columns', leftIcon: 'settings'}} ...></unity-column-editor>